Top Selling Agents Explain How to Do an Open House Right

 Before you make a decision on how many signs to buy, here are some important tips for your sign design:

 • Keep your messaging simple, but include what visitors need to know.
 The more complicated your message, the less likely people are to read it.
-A sign that reads “open house” with your real estate agent’s phone number and an arrow will go a long way—but an arrow alone won’t cut it.
+A sign that reads “open house” with your real estate agent’s phone number and an arrow will go a long way — but an arrow alone won’t cut it.

-• Use stand-out colors like red, orange, blue, yellow to draw attention to your open house signage.
+• Use stand-out colors like red, orange, blue, and yellow to draw attention to your open house signage.
 However, don’t make it look like a unicorn threw up on your sign.
 Balance bright colors with neutrals.

 • Sign size matters.
 The size of your sign is dependent on the geographic location where you want to advertise.
 For example, the bigger and busier the road, the larger your sign has to be.
 For smaller roads with less traffic, use a smaller sign.
 We recommend a 48” x 48” sign for larger roads with a 55 mph speed limit, and a 14’’ x 22’’ sign for smaller roads with a 25 mph speed limit.